nicocrm/aqueduct-sync/README.md

 The aqueduct instance will emit the following events:

  * `Aqueduct.SyncEvents.SYNC_COMPLETED`: a scheduled sync has completed (for the specified entity)
+ * `Aqueduct.SyncEvents.SYNC_START`: a scheduled sync has started (for the specified entity)
  * `Aqueduct.SyncEvents.UPDATED`
  * `Aqueduct.SyncEvents.CREATED`
  * `Aqueduct.SyncEvents.DELETED`
+ * `Aqueduct.SyncEvents.UPSERT_RESULT`: a record was upserted - will be provided the result from the upsert function as a `result` property

 Events will have the following parameters: